Saturday, October 4, 2025

 Sri Lankan Coconut Sambol (Pol Sambol)

-Nothing fancy about the street version of Sri Lankan Fish Coconut Sambol (Pol Sambol).
-It is pure and authentic, made the traditional way by pounding.
-Simplicity is what coconut sambol is about, using just a few kitchen staples - fresh grated coconut, dried red chillies, lime juice, and salt.
+Nothing fancy about the street version of Sri Lankan Coconut Sambol (Pol Sambol), and that’s exactly what makes it special.
+Pure, fresh, and made the traditional way by pounding, it’s a simple mix of grated coconut, dried red chillies, lime juice, and salt.

-There are also versions made with additional ingredients like garlic and Maldive fish flakes (“Māldīv māli” or Umba), sun-dried and smoked tuna flakes commonly used in Sri Lankan cooking.
-This fish coconut sambol usually costs more, and for vegetarians, it is best to ask if fish has been added.
-Coconut sambol may be made with fresh chillies or a combination of fresh and dried chillies.
+Some versions include garlic or Maldive fish flakes (“Māldīv māli” or Umba) - sun-dried, smoked tuna flakes commonly used in Sri Lankan cooking.
+Fish versions usually cost more, and vegetarians should ask to confirm no fish has been added.
+Pol Sambol may also be made with fresh chillies, dried chillies, or a combination, giving it mild to medium spiciness.

-Pol sambol has regional variations across Sri Lanka, with some areas adding curry leaves or pandan leaves for extra aroma.
-Texture is important.
-Coconut should be coarse, not finely ground, to keep it authentic.
-Traditionally, dried red chillies are roasted before grinding to enhance their aroma and deepen the flavor.
+Pol Sambol varies across Sri Lanka.
+Some regions add curry leaves or pandan leaves for additional aroma.
+Texture is important - coconut should be coarse, not finely ground, to remain authentic.
+Traditionally, dried red chillies are roasted before grinding to enhance aroma and deepen the flavor.

 Fish curry in a silver bowl, made with fish pieces, coconut milk, and spices.